Green-Software-Foundation/scer/SCER_Certification_Program/SCER_Certification_Prorgram_for_LLMs.md

       (Experimental label image)

 **Reporting Requirements:**
-- Both certification levels require organizations to report their usage and conformance or rating to the SCER WG in the GSF.
+- Both certification levels require organizations to report their usage and conformance to the SCER WG in the GSF.
 - Organizations are encouraged to voluntarily report any changes when their conformance status is altered.

 **Standards and Compliance:**
-- SCER standards are periodically reviewed and updated to reflect technological advancements and market changes, ensuring the label remains a mark of high carbon efficiency.
+- SCER standards are periodically reviewed and updated to reflect technological advancements and market changes, ensuring the label remains a mark of best practices for high carbon efficiency.
 - The SCER WG monitors compliance through ongoing testing and market surveillance.
 - Products or services found to be non-compliant can have their certification revoked.